saralaffin/python-cli-note-taker/README.md

 ### Note Taker

-Users sould be able to create notes with titles and contents.
+Users should be able to create notes with titles and contents.
 They should be able to see a list of their notes and select and view a specific note.

 # Also in this repo: an API built using Python, SQL, and Flask